noahehall/theBookOfNoah/0current/aws/exams/services/securityIdentityCompliance/iam.md

 ### roles

-- delegate access to users, applications, or services that normally don't have access to your organization's AWS resources
+- delegate access to users, applications, or services
 - endow an entity with temporary credentials to perform some function
   - users and groups
   - machines: for service-to-service authnz